RuiXiWangTW/RuiXiWangTW.github.io/_pages/about.md

   - /about.html
 ---

-I recently graduated from MIT with a BS degree in Computer Science and Mathematics.
-Originally from Taipei, Taiwan, I transfered from National Taiwan
+I recently graduated from MIT with a Bachelor’s degree in Computer Science and Mathematics.
+Originally from Taipei, Taiwan, I transferred from National Taiwan University to MIT and moved to the United States after my freshman year.
+I am currently working with Professor [Connor Coley](https://coley.mit.edu/) and [Runzhong Wang](https://runzhong.wang/) on developing combinatorial and machine learning–based mass spectrum prediction models.
+Previously, I worked with professor [Ramesh Raskar](https://www.media.mit.edu/groups/camera-culture/overview/) and Abhishek Singh on decentralized AI for healthcare, and with Professor [Rafael Gomez Bombarelli](https://gomezbombarelli.mit.edu/) and
-University to MIT and moved to the US after my freshman year.
-I'm working with Professor [Connor Coley](https://coley.mit.edu/) and [Runzhong Wang](https://runzhong.wang/) on the development of Combinatorial and Machine Learning Mass Spectrum Prediction Model.
-Previously, I have worked with professor [Ramesh Raskar](https://www.media.mit.edu/groups/camera-culture/overview/) and Abhishek Singh on the development of decentralized AI for healthcare and Professor [Rafael Gomez Bombarelli](https://gomezbombarelli.mit.edu/) and [Kevin Greenman](https://www.kevinpgreenman.com/) on benchmarking the performance of NIR absorption prediction models.
+[Kevin Greenman](https://www.kevinpgreenman.com/) on benchmarking the performance of NIR absorption prediction models.
 My current research interests are in AI4Science.
-Specifically, I'm interested in developing machine learning methods with applications in chemistry, drug discovery, and healthcare industry.
+My current research interests lie in AI for Science, particularly in developing machine learning methods with applications in chemistry, drug discovery, and healthcare.

 ### Education
 #### Sep 2022 - May 2025